New to Forest Hill?

 WHAT YOU’LL SEE

-Attire ranges from jeans and t-shirts to coats and ties and everything in between.
-You’ll find all ages – from infants to grandparents and beyond.
+People of all ages – from infants to great-grandparents – dressed in jeans and t-shirts or coats and ties and everything in between.
 The congregation includes students and scientists, actors and authors, weavers, waitresses, professors, painters, bankers and bookkeepers.

-Some live nearby–in Cleveland Heights, East Cleveland or University Circle.
-Some live farther away–in Lyndhurst, Mayfield, Richmond or Shaker.
+Some live nearby – in Cleveland Heights, East Cleveland or University Circle.
+Some live farther away – in Lyndhurst, Mayfield, Richmond or Shaker.
 Still others travel from as far away as Bainbridge, Mentor, Solon, Hudson, Westlake, even Berea and Painesville.
-But no matter our age, occupation, address, or the color of our skin, we have one thing in common: a desire to know and connect with God, the world, and each other.
+But whatever our age, address, or skin color, we share a desire to know and connect with God, the world, and each other.

 WHAT YOU’LL HEAR